Title

 Now that we have covered the basics of data management, we will take a moment to consider and reflect on the implications of our use and sharing of data.

 Learning Objectives: 1.
 Recognize that the process of ethical data handling happens long before a study and long after.
 2. Describe the general considerations for data ethics.
 3. Recognize where these considerations come from in the history of research.
-4. Understand the consequences of irresponsible research.
+4. Explain some of the consequences of irresponsible research.

 5.1 What is data ethics?